Singular Perturbation-based Large-Signal Order Reduction of Microgrids for Stability and Accuracy Synthesis with Control: Conclusion

 \section{Conclusion}

-This paper proposes a novel stability and accuracy assessment theorem for LSOR of MGs.
-The advantages of the proposed theorem can be summarized into two aspects: firstly, we can determine the stability of the original full-order system by only analyzing the stability of the ROM and BLM.
+This paper proposes a large-signal order reduction (LSOR) approach for MGs in the electromagnetic transient (EMT) time scale with consideration of external control input by synthesizing a novel stability and accuracy assessment theorem.
+The advantages of our proposed theorem can be summarized into two aspects.
+Firstly, one can determine the stability of a full-order system by only analyzing the stability of its derived reduced-order model (ROM) and boundary layer model (BLM).
+Specially, when the ROM is input-to-state stable and the BLM is uniformly globally asymptotically stable, the original MGs system can be proved to be stable under several common growth conditions.
 This makes it easier and more feasible to determine the stability of a high-order system.
-Secondly, it gives quantitative conditions to guarantee the accuracy of derived reduced model by finding the bound of error between the original and reduced model.
-Furthermore, we have strictly proved the theorem and illustrated that the proposed method is generic for arbitrary dynamic systems.
+Secondly, a set of quantitative accuracy assessment criteria is developed and embedded into a tailored feedback mechanism to guarantee the accuracy of the derived ROM.
+It is proved that the errors between solutions of reduced and original models are bounded and convergent under such conditions.
+The above stability and accuracy theorem has been strictly proven indicating that the proposed method is generic for arbitrary dynamic systems satisfying the given assumptions.
 Finally, we have conducted multiple simulations under different conditions on an IEEE standard MG system to verify the effectiveness of the proposed method.